wkumari/wkumari.github.io/_posts/2022-02-25-losing-visibility-into-dns.md

 By design, a resolver that is configured to use LocalRoot will not send queries to the root servers, and so queries sent to these resolvers will not be visible in root server logs.

+## Caching
+One of the largest sources of DNS information hiding is the caching built into the DNS protocol itself.
+When someone looks up a name (e.g www.example.com), the resolver will first check the cache for the answer.
+If it has the answer in the cache, it will return it.
+If the answer is not already cached, the resolver will try and resolve the name, starting from the most specific answer that it **does** know, and will then cache all of the answers that it collected while resolving the name.
+This will include caching the answers for .com (for the TTL - 172800 seconds).
+This caching means that any additional queries for www.example.com, or foo.example.com, or **any other subdomains** of .com will not be sent to the root servers.

+In the case that a query is sent for a name that

 ### Todo
 Additional causes - write these up.